motomechatronics/amr_pallet_trucks/README.md

 ```
 webpage_address
 ```
-You will get a web link.
-Copy and paste the link in a browser or clink on the link.
+You will get a web link as http://127.0.0.1:7000.
+Copy and paste the link in a browser.
 After in the same terminal type
 ```
 rosbridge_address
 ```
-You will get an alphanumeric string, copy and paste the string into the web interface shown in figure 3.1 and press the **connect** button.
+You will get a link as ws://127.0.0.1:9090, copy and paste the string into the rosbrigde address field, shown in figure 3.1 and press the **connect** button.

 <p align="center">
 <img src="docs/webinterface.png" width="700" />